DataDog/dd-trace-dotnet/docs/InstrumentationVerification/InstrumentationVerification.md

 1. As part of CI, the tool can be used:
     1. By the Tracer team, to verify that we produce valid IL for every integration we add
     2. By the Debugger team, to verify that adding probes produces valid IL on a wide range of methods
-2. As a diagnostic tool, the InstrumentationVerification tool can be used to quickly triage support cases where the customer is complaining that our CLR Profiler causes a `BadImageFormationException`, `InvalidProgramException`, `TypeLoadException`, etc etc.
+2. As a diagnostic tool, the InstrumentationVerification tool can be used to quickly triage support cases where the customer is complaining that our CLR Profiler causes a `BadImageFormatException`, `InvalidProgramException`, `TypeLoadException`, etc etc.

     A primary goal of this tool is to support the scenario where we need to perform a post-mortem diagnosis of a crash that we suspect may have been caused due to faulty instrumentation (for example, a crash due to an ExecutionEngineException or an AccessViolationException).